astridx/meinblog/content/posts/joomla/43joomla-template-variablen.en.md

 Since Joomla supports us in creating the form fields, it is enough to define the fields via an XML file.

-In order to display one form field in dependency to another, we use `showon`. `showon="showBanner:1"` ensures that the current field is only shown if the `showBanner` field has the value `1`.
+In order to display one form field in dependency to another, we use `showon`. `showon="showBanner:1"` ensures that the current field is only shown if the `showBanner` field has the value `1`.<!-- \index{Fields|showon} -->

 The field of type `type="subform"` provides the possibility to flexibly define the number of values in the backend form.
-Thus, with one form field it is possible to insert either only one link to Facebook or to display many social media channels.
+Thus, with one form field it is possible to insert either only one link to Facebook or to display many social media channels.<!-- \index{Fields|subform} -->

 [templates/facile/templateDetails.xml](https://github.com/astridx/boilerplate/compare/t37...t38#diff-6155acc1859344bb0cdb1ef792d0107971f0d60c87f3fc3138e9672a2b924931)